 Capital Assets.
-The City's investment in capital assets for its governmental and business-type activities as of September 30, 2011, amounted to \$290,000 (net of accumulated depreciation).
+The City's investment in capital assets for its governmental and business-type activities as of September 30, 2012, amounted to \$2,033,000 (net of accumulated depreciation).
 This investment in capital assets includes land, buildings, park facilities and machinery and equipment.
-Capital assets increased slightly during the year, primarily due to the purchase of capital assets of approximately (\$55,000)(net of depreciation expenses).
+As noted earlier, capital assets increased slightly during the year, primarily due to the contribution of land and the purchase of capital assets of approximately \$217,000 (net of depreciation expenses).